infince/plivo-php/README.md

 1. In the project remove plivo package in vendor rm -rf vendor/plivo

-2. Run composer install again to see the changes composer install
+2. Run composer update again to see the changes composer update
 ## Installation

 ### To install Composer